-This article discusses the Basic Options section for agent configuration.
-To configure the settings for an agent after it's already installed, go to the web interface for the Datto appliance, click the Protect tab, choose the protected machine that you want to configure, and click the Configure Agent Settings link.
+This article discusses the functions of the Configure Agent Settings tab of the Datto appliance GUI.
+To configure the settings for an agent after pairing it with the device, access the Datto device's GUI, click the Protect tab, choose the protected machine that you want to configure, and click the Configure Agent Settings link.

 This option allows administrators to pause local backups.
 This is of particular use if you are reconfiguring settings and do not want a backup to begin.